zachsully/codata_examples/README.md

   Programming Matters"
 * `Fib.hs` - A standalone application for computing the nth Fibonacci number
 * `Primes.hs` - A standalone application for computing the nth prime number
+* `FileSystem.hs` - A small filesystem using indexed codata for controlling access to read/write operations
+* `Set.hs` - Sets represented as codata

 ## Prototype Language